 Violent crimes are quite common but severely punished offenses in the state of Ohio.
 Retaining the right Ohio Assault Violent Crimes Defense Attorney is necessary.
 We all know that situations happen where emotions are high and mistakes are made.
 Often, if you are facing assault and battery charges, you are instantly treated like a criminal, without being given any benefit of the doubt.

-When facing serious assault charges in the State of Ohio, it only makes sense to have the best defense lawyer you can get on your side.
+When facing serious assault charges in the State of Ohio, it only makes sense to have the best defense lawyer you can get on your side by our violent crimes Defense Attorney.
 You want to feel confident that the people you surround yourself with have your best interests in mind.
 I am committed to representing my clients and am dedicated to protecting you and your rights in the criminal justice system.